 David poured more wine into her glass and his.
 Noor took a little sip, got up and slowly headed toward the bedroom.

-“The military does this,” said Noor, her voice growing distant as she disappeared into the bedroom.
+“The military does it,” said Noor, her voice growing distant as she disappeared into the bedroom.
 “They’ve had to help soldiers cope after battle.”
-She emerged from the bedroom dressed in a silk black robe.
+She emerged from the bedroom dressed in a black silk robe.

 David’s eyes grew wide.